Wiz-IO/platformio-quectel-examples/Arduino/bc66/README.md

 FOR NEW BC66 PLATFORM VERSION [EXAMPLES IS HERE](https://github.com/Wiz-IO/platformio-quectel-examples/tree/master/BC66_SDK)

-old examples not work with new version
+old examples for BC66 not work with new version